jilbear1/dapenglogistics2022/README.md

 1. **Admin Interface**:
     - **Target Users**: Warehouse owners and administrators.
     - **Functions**:
-        - **Warehouse Management**: Admins can manage and monitor inventory based on the warehouse worflow and layout.
+        - **Inventory Management**: Admins can manage and monitor inventory across all clients.
         - **Billing**: Facilitates handling of billing processes for all clients.

 2. **Client Interface**: